GBATZOLIS/MSDiff/README.md

 # Conditional Image Generation with Score-Based Diffusion Models

 This repository is an extension of the code base provided by Yang Song for the paper [Score-Based Generative Modeling through Stochastic Differential Equations](https://openreview.net/forum?id=PxTIG12RRHS).
+The code depends on pytorch and pytorch-lightning.

 We have extended the code to support multi speed/sde diffusion.
 Multi speed diffusion opens the avenue for further research in conditional generation, learning in multiple scales and represenation learning using the score-based diffusion framework.